Yj-Xiong/DyTSwiG-SE/README.md

 ![model_DyTSwiG-Mamba](Figures/Models/DyTSwiG-Mamba.png)

 ## Efficiency Comparison
-The efficiency comparison with other state-of-the-art metheds (our proposed models are with a pentagram mark)
+The efficiency comparison with other state-of-the-art metheds.
+Our proposed models are with a pentagram mark.
 ![comparison](Figures/Comparison/Efficiency.png)

 ## Visualization